luvksahu/Dictionary-App/README.md

 # Dictionary App

 #### This is a Android App developed using Python and API integration.
 We can search for the meaning of any word in English which is done using API.
+This has an attractive UI including the animations on the Splash Screen.

 <div>
 <img  src="res/splashScreen.png" alt="luvksahu" height="480" width="260" display:inline/>